shrabanti31/shrabanti87.github.io/_pages/publications.md

 * Kennedy, J, ..., **Chowdhury, Shrabanti** et al. Incorporating an expandable multiplexed MRM assay panel focused on normalization of breast cancer microheterogeneity improves the correlation between immuno-MRM-based protein quantification in cancer tissues and prognostic marker classification based on IHC (Near Submission, to be submitted in **Molecular Oncology**)

-* Chatterjee, S, **Chowdhury, Shrabanti** and Ryu, Duchwan.
-Bayesian Functional Data Analysis over Dependent Regions and Its Application for Identification of Differentially Methylated Regions (Near Submission, to be submitted in **Biometrics**)

 Under Review/Revision
 ======